Spergula arvensis: Reproduction

+Prevention and control

 Prevention

 It takes less time and money to prevent crops from corn spurry than it does to control corn interference.
 When planting in a new area, you should plant registered seeds.
 Ensure that infected areas are well cleaned to ensure that seeds are not transferred.

-Corn spurry control

 Cultural control

 Corn spurries do not germinate in very deep soil, thus, conventional planting methods can bury some of them.
 Experimental studies have shown that the germination rate decreases as the depth of seeds buried in the soil increases.

 However, being buried increases the life span of the seeds, which means that they end up on the surface of the soil as a result of cultivation.
 Therefore, once the ideal soil and weather conditions are achieved, plant high-yield crops in the field as soon as possible, with narrower rows and higher number of plants between the crops.

 Physical control

 Before sowing the seeds of the crops, some mechanical methods can be carried out, such as hand hoeing, ploughing, grazing and so on.